PuZZleDucK/Inclusivity-2020-January/slides/slide4.md

 <hr />

-what is OS / linux / VM / Booting / File Systems / ...
+- What is OS
+- Linux and GNU
+- VM
+- Booting
+- File Systems
+- ...

 Note:
 note